 Proverbs says the ruler’s delicacies are deceptive.
 What’s deceptive about them?
 Is it like biting into what you think is a chocolate chip cookie, only to discover it’s actually oatmeal raisin (Ugh.
 Been there)?
 Or is Solomon saying they are poisonous?

 Notice that the writer of Proverbs immediately shifts to the dangers of trying to acquire wealth:

 “Do not toil to acquire wealth; be discerning enough to desist.
 When your eyes light on it, it is gone, for suddenly it sprouts wings, flying like an eagle toward heaven.”

 Proverbs 23:4-5 ESV

 Solomon seems to be warning his son not to get too enamored with all the trappings of wealth and power.
 Note carefully who is before you, and know yourself well enough to know that if you are “given to appetite,” you might as well put a knife to your own throat.
 The “dainties” on the ruler’s table (to use the KJV language) are as deceptive as the fine strands of a spider’s web, and just as ensnaring.

-Maybe I’m being too cynical in my reading of these verses.
-But I would be asking why the ruler would be inviting me to dinner in the first place?
+We need to ask why the ruler would be inviting me to dinner in the first place?
 What does he want from me?
 A wise, discerning person would be aware that there’s likely to be an agenda in play whenever someone sits down to eat with a politically powerful person.